-All penalties assessed to the goalkeeper shall be served by another member of the team who was on the ice when the offense was committed.
+All penalties assessed to the goalkeeper shall be served by another member of the team who was on the ice when the play was stopped and the penalty assessed.
 Also, if a goalkeeper is involved in coincidental penalties being assessed and as a result, the team is required to play shorthanded due to additional penalties assessed to the goalkeeper, the player designated to serve the additional time penalties assessed to the goalkeeper may be any player as designated by the Manager or Coach of the offending team through the playing captain.
-Rule 27.1 Rule 27.2
+Rule 27.1 Rule 27.2 the Referee.
+Otherwise, the goalkeeper must be replaced by the substitute goalkeeper immediately (without delay) or be assessed a bench minor penalty for delay of game.